VainF/Data-Free-Adversarial-Distillation/README.md

-# DFAD
+# Data-Free Adversarial Distillation

+_Gongfan Fang, Jie Song, Chengchao Shen, Xinchao Wang, Da Chen, Mingli Song_

-The official implementation of paper: *Data-Free Adversarial Distillation*
+The official implementation of paper: **Data-Free Adversarial Distillation** [[pdf](https://arxiv.org/abs/1912.11006)]

 DFAD aims to learn a comparable student model from a pretrained teacher model **without any real-world data**.
 Inspired by human learning behavior, we set up a min-max game between the student, the teacher and a generator.
 In this game, the generator poses several difficult questions (**_"hard samples"_**), while the student model learns how to answer those questions from the teacher model.